 With regard to outreach, significant outreach to communities within ICANN has been carried out.
 There is little evidence that there was any substantive outreach to non-ICANN groups.
 The RT was told that such outreach would be done by Global Stakeholder Engagement and WHOIS is one of the topics that may touch on, but there were no records that specifically address the outreach described in this recommendation.

 To what extent there are parties who are not affiliated with ICANN but interested in WHOIS is a relevant question.
 Certainly there are examples of civil society consumer protection organizations and government consumer protection organizations that may fall into this category.
 And one has to wonder whether the entire GDPR issue would have unfolded differenetly if ICANN had reached out to EU data protection commissioners to educate them about WHOIS and its uses and benefits long before the the issue became hot in ICANN in mid-2017.
 Law enforcement is another area which might have been approached.
+Lastly, although the ICANN WHOIS Portal targetted those registrant who came looking for information, there is an argument to consider more active outreach to registrants, particularly in relation to whatever changes GDPR brings.

 Problem/Issue